Director: Francis Mondimore, M.D.

 The ITU admits persons with depression or other mental health problems who are dependant on illicit drugs or alcohol.
 Patients must not be suffering acute medical problems and should not have used drugs in the last 8-12 hours.
 Patients who are intoxicated or who bring drugs or drug paraphernalia to the unit will not be accepted for admission.
 Patients must also be willing and able to be active participants in their treatment and recovery.

-The Intensive Treatment Unit is staffed by an attending psychiatrist, a resident psychiatrist, a clinical case manager, nurses, security personnel, and a patient data coordinator.
+The Intensive Treatment Unit is staffed by an attending psychiatrist, a resident psychiatrist, nurses, security personnel, and a social worker.

 Patients have complete physical and psychiatric evaluations on admission and are re-evaluated throughout their stay.
 Patients are seen daily by an attending psychiatrist in order to assess and begin appropriate treatment for psychiatric conditions.